Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Developing Taxonomy-based Semantic Tools

-The function $\mathcal{I}$ denotes the symbolic interpretation process, encapsulating the overall mapping.
-The function $I$ operates on individual elements within the tax code sequence.
-If an element $t_m$ strictly follows the tax code format and is listed in the dictionary, it is directly mapped to the corresponding lemma-pos-sense, role, operator or discourse relation format.
-If it is not part of the dictionary but a valid taxonomical encoding it undergoes computation by the function $C$.
-This is a traversal function that sifts through all tax codes in the mapping to identify the encoding most similar to the input according to the Wu-Palmer similarity.\footnote{For WordNet-Identifier encodings, we also apply the same function, but with the similarity by calculating the absolute difference between two identifiers.} Elements that are not encoded are regarded as literals and left unchanged.
+The function $\mathcal{M}$ in Equation~\ref{equ:M} denotes the symbolic interpretation process, encapsulating the overall mapping of a meaning representation in taxonomical encodings.
+The function $M$ in Equation~\ref{equ:M_detail} operates on individual elements of this meaning representation.
+It distinguishes three cases: (a) If an element $t_m$ strictly follows the tax code format and is listed in the dictionary, it is directly mapped to the corresponding lemma-pos-sense, role, operator or discourse relation format---for instance, n$1222212113423100000000$ is part of $\cal{D}$, and mapped to hobby.n.03; (b) If an element is not part of the dictionary but a valid taxonomical encoding, it undergoes computation by $C$, a traversal function that sifts through all tax codes in $\cal{D}$ to identify the encoding closest to the input according to the Wu-Palmer similarity metric---for instance, n$1233111111110000000000$ is not part of $\cal{D}$, but approximated by $C$ to n$1233111111100000000000$ which is part of $D$, and then mapped to a WordNet synset, e.g., wheat\_beer.n.01;\footnote{For WordNet-Identifier encodings, which are represented by numbers, we determine the closest synset just by computing the numerical difference between two identifiers.} (c) Elements that are not encoded are regarded as literals and left unchanged---for instance, $John$ is kept as it is.

-In our parsing system, taxonomical encodings serve as an intermediate representation, not as the final output.
+Hence, in our parsing system, taxonomical encodings serve as an intermediate representation, not as the final output.
 The interpretation component in the pipeline (Figure~\ref{fig:parsing-pipline}) generates a meaning graph that is readable for humans, encoded with lemma-pos-sense information and the usual labels for roles, operators, and discourse relations format (Table~\ref{tab:roles}).
 The advantages of taxonomical encodings will be revealed in the following experiment sections.